susiegriggo/Phynteny/README.md

 If you break Phynteny or would like to make any suggestions please open an issue or email me at susie.grigson@flinders.edu.au

 ## Wow!
-How can I cite this amazing piece of work?
+How can I cite this incredible piece of work?

 The Phynteny manuscript is currently in preparation.
 In the meantime, please cite Phynteny as:
 ```